Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 Give yourself permission to heal.

-It can be difficult to move forward after struggling with so many symptoms for a long period of time, but it’s important to embrace your progress and allow yourself to get better.
+It can be difficult to move forward after struggling with so many symptoms of concussion for a long period of time, but it’s important to embrace your progress and allow yourself to get better.
 Slowly getting back into your normal life can help.
 By gradually returning to normal, the brain and the body are able to adapt and thrive, decreasing fears and doubts that might otherwise hinder progress.

 Post-concussion recovery doesn’t happen overnight; consistency is important.
 After completing treatment, it’s important to continue daily exercise, seeing a psychotherapist if recommended, and completing any other exercises or “homework” as recommended specifically for you by the Cognitive FX team.